| | |

 • Dice the bacon.

-• Add the split peas, water, broth, potatoes, carrots, pepper, and bay leaf to the Durch oven.
+• Add the split peas, water, broth, potatoes, carrots, pepper, and bay leaf to the Dutch oven.
 Bring the soup to a boil over high heat and then reduce the heat to low.
-Cover the pan and simmer the soup for 45 minutes, or until peas are soft.
+Cover the pan and simmer the soup for 45 minutes, or until the peas are soft.
 Stir occasionally.

 • Sprinkle the reserved bacon over servings just before serving.